 Starring Mitch Cohen, Andree Maranda, and Mark Torgl.
 Marisa Tomei (Slums of Beverly Hills) was an extra in the film.

-The Toxic Avenger is under copyright.
+The Toxic Avenger is under copyright but there is an outstanding print on Archive.org.
 It is available on DVD and Blu-ray with a bunch of extras including commentaries with Kaufman and Torgl.
 You can also get The Complete Toxic Avenger on 7 DVDs, which includes the 4 films and the complete Toxic Crusaders animated TV series.
 Or you can get The Toxic Avenger Collection on 4 Blu-ray discs with just the 4 films.
-Note that the list price of both these collection are roughly $50, so don’t let Amazon screw you.
+Note that the list price of both these collections are roughly $50, so don’t let Amazon screw you.
 You can get it directly from Troma.

 16 July 2020